Sofia Spångberg: World War II resistance

-When Germany occupied Norway in 1940, the Spångbergs became active in the Norwegian resistance movement.
-Their home served as a meeting place for couriers crossing the border, providing food and shelter for refugees.
+When the Germans occupied Norway on 9 April 1940, the Spångbergs became active in the Norwegian resistance movement.
+Their home served as a meeting place for couriers crossing the Norway–Sweden border, providing food and shelter for refugees.
 Sofia helped manage food and logistics, even exhausting their rationing coupons to support those in need.
 Despite her pacifist principles, Sofia supported resistance efforts while rejecting involvement with the Swedish female defense corps, stating she wanted to "work for peace, not abet war."

 Sofia was candid about their dangerous activities: "We had a lot of illegal things going for us.
 We had couriers here who crossed the border.
 Sometimes maybe with weapons.
 Even though I was a peace lover, I knew it was needed.
 If the Germans had come over, we would have been shot."
 She also recalled German planes flying over the border and one being shot down over nearby Åmotfors, though "it was all so secret."
 The couple faced additional danger from a neighbor who Sofia believed spied on them for the Germans.

 The illegal work carried significant legal risks for the Spångbergs.
 August wrote: "Alongside the authorities and government agencies, necessary connections were established with reliable people who were willing to help in Norway's fight against Nazism without compensation."
 They faced potential imprisonment if caught aiding the resistance, as the Swedish penal code had neutrality provisions against activities that could "damage the friendly relations of the Reich with a foreign power."
-Despite these dangers, Sofia helped store illegal radio equipment and secret documents in their home, activities that could have resulted in severe penalties if discovered by authorities.
+Despite these dangers, Sofia helped store illegal radio equipment and secret documents in their home.

+The occupation of Norway ended on 8 May 1945, when Germany capitulated and Norway was liberated.